scientisst/scientisst-sense-firmware/README.md

 - **sci_task_acquisition_sdcard**: When in SD Card mode, responsible for acquiring data from the sensors and storing it in the SD Card.
 This task is created instead of sci_task_acquisition, sci_task_com_tx and sci_task_com_rx.
 - **sci_task_imu**: Responsible for acquiring data from the BNO055 IMU at a constant 100 Hz and storing it in static variables.
-Acquisition tasks can use getImuValues() to get the latest data from the IMU.
+Acquisition tasks can use getImuValues() to get the latest data from the IMU. :warning: Replaces internal all channels.

 The firmware supports the following communication modes: